 We’ve seen too many examples of companies with brilliant ideas but downright terrible execution when it comes to translating them into words.
 An ‘About Us’ page is singlehandedly one of the most important features of a good website.
 According to a recent study, 52% of respondents said the first thing they want to see when they land on a website is a company’s ‘About Us page.Make sure your ‘About Us’ page is in top condition and is a great depiction of who you are and what your website is about.
 And if it doesn’t exist on your website right now – well, then make it a priority right away!

 A Call to Action

-Don’t: 3 Things to Never Have on Your Business Website
+Don’t: 4 Things to Avoid On Your Business Website

 Typos and Inaccuracies